-- Side extensions to be single storey with maximum height of four metres and width no more than half that of the original house.
+- Single storey side extensions maximum height of four metres and width no more than half that of the original house.

 - Roof pitch of extensions higher than one storey to match existing house.

-- Materials to be similar in appearance to the existing house.
+- Materials of new single storey extension to be similar in appearance to the existing house.

 - On designated land no cladding of the exterior.

-- On designated land no side extensions.
+- On designated land no single storey side extensions.

 Most alterations to your home will require a building certificate from a building control body, either from the local authority or a private building inspector.
 Once the design and planning has been approved, you will then need a detailed set of drawings and specification that demonstrates the new extension can and will be built in accordance with the building regulations approved documents.
 These building regulations drawings will then be submitted for a full plan check, amended if necessary, and once approved this will be the standard that your project is built to and inspected against.
 Our plans will include all the necessary detail such as structure, passage of sound, disabled access, drainage, resistance to moisture, collision, impact, heat loss, ventilation, light, emergency escape and much more.
 These drawings will be used when the building control officer inspects the build, to ensure the builder is carrying out the works correctly.
-Look at our Building Regulations Guide.

-Once you have your detailed drawings approved it is time to get some prices, we can recommend you builders we trust.
+If you decide to project manage the build yourself we can recommend you builders we trust.
 We do advise that any quotation you consider, should be written up clearly and well detailed.
-Both you and your builder need to know exactly what is included in the price, or disagreements will occur at the messy end of the project.
+Both you and your builder need to know exactly what is included in the price, or disagreements will occur.
 We have extensive on-site knowledge and can work closely with you, so we will always advise where we think areas need exploring or issues may arise.
 We advise that you use our drawings in line with the quotation, and any additional information we don’t provide such as plumbing and electrics is agreed in detail before the first fix goes in, it will be costly changing things once the initial preparation has been built.
 We offer help throughout for both you and the builder, and we will come to site if help is required.